Corporate Social Responsibility

 Extraordinary times demand extraordinary steps.
 Social distancing put in place to slow down the spread of CoViD-19 has put millions of fellow citizens out of jobs.
 Full Potential Learning Academy (FPLA) is determined to be part of the solution.
 We have transitioned to virtual tutoring, gainfully employing several of our tutors.
 Given the unprecedented situation, we are humbled to continue our operations.

-Dr. Pochi director was proud to volunteer at the free food distribution organized by Feeding South Florida in partnership with the town of Miami Lakes.
-Dr. Pochi helped regulating the traffic and loading the produce.
-Nearly 700 families received Corn, Okra, Onion, Melon, Pineapples, Banana, cucumber and more.
+Director Dr. Pochi was proud to volunteer at the free food distribution organized by Feeding South Florida in partnership with the town of Miami Lakes.
+Dr. Pochi helped regulate the traffic and load the produce.
+Nearly 700 families received corn, okra, onions, watermelons, pineapples, bananas, cucumbers, and more.
 Dr. Pochi is wearing a handmade and reusable face mask.
 FPLA is blessed to be part of the solution.
 Viva America!

 Face mask is the simplest low-tech personal protection tool.
 Shortage of this basic personal protective equipment is astonishing.
 So, instead of complaining about the non-availability, my daughter Bhargavi S Pochi stitched face masks.
 They are not only made in America; these face masks are washable and reusable making them environmentally friendly.